dlh01/dave-wpstarterkit/README.markdown

 *   Prevent viewing the `.htaccess` file itself ([via Net magazine][10])

-*   Access the Dashboard through example.com/manage (or "/admin", or whatever you choose)

 *   Prevent access to PHP files in `/content` (via `/content/.htaccess`)